mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 From the above implementation:

-- Creating a params object with key `Bucket` to point at the sent `bucketName`.
+- Create params object with the key `Bucket` to hold the sent `bucketName`.

 - Promisify the `createBucket()` function from s3.

 - Call the `createBucket()` function passing along the params object.

-- Send back response matching the schema output.
+- Send back a response matching the schema.

 To test this: